Psychotherapy is an actvity "which involves our fellow human beings, and our being with them as fellow human beings."

 "The ways we evade and deny reality often form the basis of symptoms.
 Beneath every symptom is an unfaced dilemma.
 Essentially clients come to therapy when their usual evasions and denials are not working as well as they used to and they need a new way of tackling, but feel at a loss to find one".
 Emmy van Deurzen

-When working with clients I apply techniques from my studies (although not limited to), in CBT and DBT, Mindfulness and Meditation, Family Systems Theory, Existential Phenomenology, Emotional Focus Therapy, Motivational Interviewing and Focusing Oriented Therapy (Trauma) and some Cognitive Behaviour Therapy.
+When working with clients we apply techniques from Family Systems Theory, Motivational Interviewing, Dialectical Behaviour Therapy (DBT), Mindfulness and Meditation practices, Existential Phenomenology, Emotional Focus Therapy, and Body (Somatic) and Focusing Oriented Therapy (Trauma) and some Cognitive Behaviour Therapy.

-I also weave psychoeducation in to my work with Addictions and the Family as I believe education and knowledge is key to bringing about understanding and awareness for individuals.
+We also weave psychoeducation in to our work with Addictions and the Family as we believe education and knowledge is key to bringing about understanding and awareness for individuals.
 With greater awareness, the possibilities for change may arise as new perspectives are understood; creating a little bit more room in their lives for different choices rather than the usual unhelpful yet familiar patterns of functioning.

 We believe people who come to therapy wish to: